Fatal crash north of Auckland closes State Highway 1, set to cause havoc for long weekend commuters

 State Highway 1 is closed after the crash, near Te Hana.

-NZ Transport Agency said diversions are in place at Mangawhai and Kaiwaka-Mangawhai Rds.
+NZ Transport Agency said the crash was blocking SH1 north of Te Hana.
+The road is closed and diversions are in place at Mangawhai and Kaiwaka-Mangawhai Rds.

 It is asking motorists to avoid the area or expect delays and diversions.